 "Popular Mechanics" tells the story of a separating couple having an argument that escalates quickly.

 It was first published as "Mine" in Furious Seasons and Other Stories in 1977.
-For the collection What We Talk About When We Talk About Love from 1981, it was retitled "Popular Mechanics".
+The collection What We Talk About When We Talk About Love from 1981 was retitled "Popular Mechanics".
 When it was selected for the collection Where I'm Calling From in 1988, it was retitled again as "Little Things".

 It's very short at just under 500 words, but there's a lot of room in it for speculation and interpretation.
 It's often read by older students.